 With many jobs being lost in the economy, health care becomes an “attractive” though scary place to work.
-We will use the monthly Current Population Survey (CPS) data to track how displaced workers from other industries may be entering health care job.
-We will track which health care settings may be losing workers and in what jobs.
-We will analyze earnings and hours worked, which will inform our understanding of how “surge” may be addressed by just adding more hours to people’s time.
-In addition, we will study the potential tension between unemployment checks are a better deal compared to working in a hazardous job like health care at this time.
-We will also look at insurance status and child care support for some of the people in the sample but not all, which gives us a sense of how vulnerable the workers are and maybe look at how this breaks down by rural versus urban, race, and ethnicity.
+We used the monthly Current Population Survey (CPS) data to track how displaced workers from other industries may be entering health care jobs.
+We tracked which health care settings may be losing workers and in what jobs.
+We analyzed earnings and hours worked, which informed our understanding of how “surge” may be addressed by just adding more hours to people’s time.
+In addition, we studied the potential tension between unemployment checks are a better deal compared to working in a hazardous job like health care at this time.
+We also looked at insurance status and child care support for some of the people in the sample but not all, which gave us a sense of how vulnerable the workers are and maybe looked at how this breaks down by rural versus urban, race, and ethnicity.

 Funder:HRSA: HWRC Allied Health

 |Frogner BK, Dill J||Tracking turnover among health care workers during the COVID-19 pandemic||PUBLICATION||05-01-2022||Article|

 |Frogner BK||Tracking Turnover Among US Health Care Workers During the COVID-19 Pandemic||PRESENTATION||04-04-2022|

 |Frogner BK, Dill J||Which Health Care Workers are at Greatest Risk of Unemployment During the COVID Crisis?||PRESENTATION||05-06-2021|